 3 Million Messages per Day

-The CM servers alone process over 2,000 text messages.
+The CM.com servers alone process over 2,000 text messages per minute.
 125,000 per hour, three million a day.
-That includes text messages for purposes such as mobile marketing, One Time Passwords (OTP), SMS reminders etc. All those messages find their way from the sender to receiver, coming from B2B SMS applications like MailSMS, GroupSMS or the senders own SMS application and direct API connections to CM's SMS Gateway.
+That includes text messages for purposes such as mobile marketing, One Time Passwords (OTP), SMS reminders, etc. All those messages find their way from the sender to receiver, coming from B2B SMS applications like Campaigns or the sender's own SMS application and direct API connections to CM.com's SMS Gateway.

 Read more: CM.com takes the next step in platform high availability >

 Which route an SMS takes, depends upon a number of factors.
 The most logical route is from a mobile phone (P2P) or an application (A2P) to an aggregator (SMS Service) after which the message is delivered to the SMSC of a telecom operator.
 The operator forwards it to the operator the receiver is connected to.
 Almost every text message also produces two DLRs, a Delivery Receipt or Delivery Report.
 One delivery receipt tells whether the message is accepted or rejected, and the second indicates whether the message has been delivered or is failed.
 Such status updates are crucial because SMS is used in critical business processes.
 The DLR provides information on the delivery route and time, whether it ended up in a queue, or - at worst - the text has not arrived – it failed.
 The Retry System by CM.com, which sends a text message if delivery fails, depends on the DLR's text messages.